Freely adding one layer of quantifiers to a Boolean doctrine: Abstract

 \section{Abstract}

-We show how to freely add the first layer of quantifier alternation depth to a Boolean doctrine over a small base category.
+We describe the layer of quantifier alternation depth at most one of the quantifier completion of a Boolean doctrine over a small category.
 This amounts to a doctrinal version of Herbrand's theorem for formulas with quantifier alternation depth at most one modulo a universal theory.
+The resulting construction satisfies a universal property that makes it the free QA-one-step Boolean doctrine.

-To achieve this, we characterize, within the doctrinal setting, the classes $\mathcal{A}$ of quantifier-free formulas for which there is a model $M$ such that $\mathcal{A}$ is precisely the class of formulas whose universal closure is valid in $M$.
+To achieve this version of Herbrand's theorem, we characterize, within the doctrinal setting, the classes $\mathcal{A}$ of quantifier-free formulas for which there is a model $M$ such that $\mathcal{A}$ is precisely the class of formulas whose universal closure is valid in $M$.

 \makeatletter \l@subsection{\@tocline{2}{0pt}{2.5pc}{5pc}{}} \l@subsubsection{\@tocline{2}{0pt}{5pc}{7.5pc}{}} \makeatother